 The difference between logic and trans logic in science and the study of the edges of the physical world have application to the metaphysical world in the encounter of the woman at the well with Jesus.
 I will lay out the similarities I see below.

-The woman at the well was Samaritan, and the well was located in Samaria, a province located roughly between Judea, from which Jesus was coming, to Galilee, where he was going.
-(John 4:3) The well where Jesus encountered the woman was known as Jacob’s well.
-(John 4:6) Jacob is the descendant of Abraham who God called Israel.
+The woman at the well was Samaritan, and the well was located in Samaria, a province located on route from Judea, the direction Jesus was traveling, to Galilee, where he was going.
+(John 4:3) The well where Jesus encountered the woman was known as Jacob’s well (John 4:6), and Jacob was a descendant of Abraham.

 Samaria was squarely within the land God promised to Abraham and his descendants.
-The Samaritans and the Jews were both descendants of Abraham.
+The Samaritans and the Jews, therefore, were both descendants of Abraham.

-Samaritans descended from the northern tribe of Israel.
-They were among the Jews Hebrews who were not exiled to Babylon.
-They remained in the area and mixed with other indigenous people.
-They believed they were the true adherents of their fathers’ religion.
+Samaritans descended from the northern tribe of Israel and people who moved into the area during the exile.
+They were descendants of Hebrews who were not exiled to Babylon.
+They remained in the area and mixed with other indigenous people, and they believed they were the true adherents of their fathers’ religion.

-The Jews returning from Babylon had nothing to do with the Samaritans.
+The Hebrews returning from Babylon, however, thought they were the faithful adherents of their fathers’ religion, and they had nothing to do with the Samaritans.
 The Jews returned to rebuild the Temple and carry on their sacred religion.
-The Samaritans did not participate in this endeavor, as they had established their own practices in lieu of the Temple, which had been destroyed.
+The Samaritans did not participate in this endeavor, as they had established their own practices after the Assyrians destroyed the Temple.

 For centuries after returning to the land from which they were exiled to rebuild the Temple, the Jews refused even to associate with the Samaritans.
 The woman at the well recalled these things when Jesus asked her for a drink from the well: